Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 Menometry:

-How is achlasia treated?
+How is achalasia treated?

 POEM

-The POEMprocedure was first performed in Tokyo Japan in 2008.
+process POEM First performed in Tokyo Japan in 2008.

-It is important to note that the POEM procedure is the treatment of choice in case of unsuccessful surgery or recurrence of symptoms.
+It is important to note that the procedure POEM is the treatment of choice in case of unsuccessful surgery or recurrence of symptoms.

-Heller analysis
+Heller's analysis

-The surgery used to treat Achalasia is called laparoscopic esophagectomy or Heller laparoscopic myotomy.
+The surgery used to treat achalasia is called laparoscopic esophagectomy or laparoscopic Heller myotomy.
 In this surgery, an instrument called a laparoscope, is inserted through an incision in the abdomen.
 A laparoscope is connected to a video camera that projects a view of the surgical site onto video monitors located in the operating room.
 In this operation, the muscle fibers of the lower esophageal sphincter are cut.

 What are the complications of achalasia treatments?